m7a/lo-maenmpc/README.md

 need to be configured.
 The `key` value _must_ be replaced by the value applicable to your Maloja installation.

+In order to enable scrobbling, the following options may be used

+ * `primary_albumart` configures which MPD server to query albumart from.
+Note that to have this accepted by Maloja, you must currently use a patched version of Maloja which supports the `image` key in scrobbles.
+Leave this key out to not scrobble album art and work with a stock Maloja instance.
+ * `scrobble_send` enables the scrobbling feature.
+Remove this line or set it to `false` to disable scrobbling.
+ * `scrobble_file` provides a file to store scrobbles to in event that they could not be sent to Maloja.
+The file consists of one scrobble per line and could later be scrobbled with a suitable `curl` POST request to Maloja for each line.

 ### Section `podcast`

 In case you don't want to use the podcast feature, you can leave this section